CCGCAM/ToolsRTM/README.md

 accounts for significant effects, such as sun-observer geometries and the non-Lambertian reflectance of the land surface.

+### Soil Models

+In particular, this package can simulate the MARMIT (Multilayer rAdiative tRansfer Model of soIl reflecTance), a radiative transfer model that predicts the spectral reflectance of bare soil from 400 nm to 2500 nm with a 1 nm step (solar domain) as a function of its surface water content [1].
+The improved version, MARMIT-2 [2], enhances the capabilities of the original model

+##### Data Requirements for Soil

+The datasets needed for running the models can be downloaded from the databases.
+Each of the eight database directories (Bablet_2016, Dupiau_2020, Humper_2015, Lesaignoux_2008, Liu_2002, Lobell_2002, Marcq_2012, and Philpot_2014) contains essential data for model validation and simulations.

+For more information, please visit: MARMIT GitLab
 ### Getting started

 To install the ToolsRTM package, please follow these steps in R session: